 Another widespread problem is that manufacturers do not know the maximum potential throughput of their machines.
 Also, in most cases, they underestimate the actual production speed.
 This results in the performance % being over 100% and thus giving an incorrect OEE reading.

 You can solve this by contacting your machine manufacturer and consulting them about the MDR.
 If that is not possible, you can set a benchmark based on the fastest recorded shift.
-Then, adjust set cycle times periodically based on the performance of your operators.
+Then, adjust set manufacturing cycle times periodically based on the performance of your operators.

 Quality